 The Future of Motorhomes

-With our Ghosts of Motorhomes Past and Present in our periphery, the future is arguably already here, though it carries with it some familiar chassis reliance (more on that later).
+With our Spirits of Motorhomes Past and Present in our periphery, the future is arguably already here.
 Notably, several manufacturers have begun to explore electric motorhomes.
 With Jayco’s Embark EV, Winnebago’s eRV2, and more boutique brands like Grounded RV, there is enough promise in these early iterations to believe that we aren’t that far away from a future of electric motorhomes.

 In late September 2025, Forest River’s Coachmen brand debuted a highly intriguing electric motorhome built on GM’s BrightDrop EV platform: the Coachmen RVEX.
 Unlike earlier electric RV prototypes that relied on modest van chassis or limited range, the RVEX promised up to 250–270 miles of driving distance on a full charge, with a fully electrified living system and residential amenities powered by its high-capacity lithium battery pack.
 It represented one of the first serious attempts to pair a purpose-built commercial EV platform with a full-scale motorhome design.

-Unlike smaller van-based concepts, the Embark E-RV retains the space, finish, and systems integration of a traditional motorhome: induction cooking, heat-pump HVAC, and smart-energy management through Jayco’s JAYCOMMAND® interface.
-It’s still experimental, but it shows that one of the industry’s legacy manufacturers is seriously prototyping what a true production-scale electric motorhome could look like.
+The Embark EV retains the space, finish, and systems integration of a traditional motorhome, including induction cooking, heat-pump HVAC, and smart-energy management through Jayco’s JAYCOMMAND® interface.
+It remains a prototype, but it shows a legacy manufacturer seriously exploring what a production-scale, electrified motorhome could become and signals an exciting direction for future RV design.

 If you’re interested in exploring some of the RV types we’ve listed here, check out the following resources: